luyadev/luya/docs/guide/en/install-windows.md

 copy local.php.dist local.php
 ```

 Now change the database connection inside the `configs/local.php` file to fit your mysql servers configuration.
 You should open all config files once to change values and understand the behavior.
-After successfully setting up your database connection, you have to reopen your Terminal and change into your project directory and excute the console command at `public_html` folder.
+After successfully setting up your database connection, you have to reopen your Command Prompt and change into your project directory and excute the console command at `public_html` folder.

+> `php` command is available if you already add your php.exe path on your system environment variable

 Create all Database tables: